-In consideration of the expectations associated with this paper, the topic of art will be addressed solely in the context of its potential as an alternative investment.
+Considering the expectations associated with this paper, the topic of art will be addressed solely in the context of its potential as an alternative investment.
 Since the 1970s, a financial trend known as "alternative investment" has emerged.
 The objective was to differentiate classical investments (such as those in the stock, exchange, and debt markets) from alternative investments, which were viewed as operating in a different context, such as art.
 Classic investments are subject to regulatory oversight with the objective of ensuring transparency and accessibility of information for potential investors.
 In contrast, alternative investments are not subject to the same regulatory requirements as other investments, which hinders investors' ability to access information in the market.
+This lack of transparency poses a significant challenge for alternative investments.
+In addition to offering financial gain, alternative investments also provide a profit.
+Nevertheless, this profit is regarded as a capital gain.